W

 Reproduction, Young, and Molting

 The courtship behavior of the willow flycatcher is not well-known.
 However, it likely involves males chasing females and singing.
-These birds are primarily monogamous, often repairing with the same mate each breeding season.
-Females lay three to four buff to white eggs with brown spots.
-And she incubates them alone for 12 to 15 days.
+These birds are primarily monogamous, often pairing with the same mate each breeding season.
+Females lay three to five buff to white eggs with brown spots and incubate them alone for 12 to 15 days.
 Once hatched, both parents bring food and feed the nestlings.
-Nestlings have their eyes close and are naked with patches of down on their heads and spines.
-Their young take their first flight between 12 and 14 days old.
+Nestlings are born with eyes closed and are naked except for patches of down on their heads and backs.
+The young take their first flight when between 12 and 14 days old.
 They undergo their first pre-basic molt before leaving the breeding grounds.
-The willow flycatcher lives an average of two to three years, but they are known for living up to 11 years.
+The willow flycatcher has an average lifespan of about 1 to 1.6 years in the wild, though individuals have been recorded living up to 11 years.

 Population

-The global willow flycatcher population is estimated to number 8.1 million mature individuals.
-While their population is not severely fragmented, they are experiencing a continuing decline.
+The global willow flycatcher population is estimated at 8.1 million mature individuals.
+While their population is not severely fragmented, numbers are continuing to decline.
 This species has been moderately declining at an average rate of 12% over ten years.
-Due to its vast population size, the decline is not rapid enough to approach a vulnerable status.
+Due to its vast population, the decline is not rapid enough to warrant a vulnerable status.

 About the Author